Bukola-Testimony/AltSchool-Cloud-Exercises-Third-Semester/Exercise-1/README.md

 - Enable static website hosting, and bucket must be private

--The tutor must be able to access your URL.
+- The tutor must be able to access your URL.

 - Explore Cloudfront, to privately expose your index.html file in your S3 bucket.